chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

                 }
             }
         }
-        // If the users POSTs logout, the logout is performed else {
+        // If we receive POST logout, the logout is performed else {
             if (isset($_POST["logout"])){
                 magnet_deauthentify();